aws-samples/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 1. On the Options page, leave all the defaults and click **Next**.

-1. On the Review page, check the boxes to acknowledge that CloudFormation will create IAM resources.
+1. On the Review page, check all the boxes to acknowledge that CloudFormation will create IAM resources.

 	<img src="images/cloudformation-changeset.png" alt="" width="120%">